Na Na Hey Hey Kiss Him Goodbye: In popular culture

 A 1970 cover by the Canadian R&B/funk band Wayne McGhie and the Sounds of Joy had no chart success on its own, but has been sampled in numerous hip hop recordings.
 When the band's long-forgotten album was reissued in 2004, Canadian music critic Bill Reynolds wrote that their cover was so good it should be used at sporting events instead of Steam's original.

 In 1977, Chicago White Sox organist Nancy Faust began playing the song.
 It had previously been sung spontaneously by fans in the stands, possibly beginning in a series with the Minnesota Twins July 1–3, 1977, a four-game series swept by the White Sox.
 The fan version went "Minnesota, Minnesota, Hey Hey Good Bye".
 Nancy Faust began playing it regularly on the organ later that month.
-It is generally directed at the losing side in an elimination contest when the outcome is all but certain or when an individual player is ejected, disqualified, or more often in baseball games, a pitching change is made during an inning (which is when Faust would play it).
-It has also been sung by crowds in political rallies, to taunt political opponents or to drown out and mock disruptive counter-protesters.
+It is generally directed at the losing side in an elimination contest when the outcome is all but certain or when an individual player is ejected, disqualified, or, more often in baseball games, a pitching change is made during an inning (which is when Faust would play it).
+It has also been sung by crowds in political gatherings, to taunt political opponents or to drown out and mock disruptive counter-protesters.
+The song is sung a cappella by the crowd at ice hockey games in Canada (particularly in Montreal) at the end of games to say goodbye to the losing team.

 The song was featured in the 2000 film Remember the Titans.
 It was also one of 164 included on the list of songs which were temporarily banned from public radio airplay by Clear Channel after September 11 attacks (9/11).

 On January 23, 2006, Paul Martin was defeated by Stephen Harper as Prime Minister of Canada.
 Martin had acceded to the prime ministry following the ouster of Jean Chrétien.
 The next day's issue of La Voix de l'Est, a French newspaper in Granby, Quebec, included a cartoon by Paquette showing Chrétien calling Martin and singing "Na Na Hey Hey Kiss Him Goodbye".